CP1404/Practicals/prac_07/README.md

 # Intermediate Exercises

+## Square Number

 ![Square Number screenshot](../images/07image3.png)

-Open the `squaring.py/kv` files from the demos.
+Open the `squaring.py/kv` files from the KivyDemos repository.

 Run the code to see a simple app with a text entry field, a button and a label that squares a number.
-Spend a while reading the code so you know how it works.
+Spend some time reading the code so that you know how it works.
 Pay special attention to the functionality - how it handles the button being pressed:

-# Modifications
+### Modifications

 ![Square Number 2 screenshot](../images/07image4.png)